System view

 How it relates to an Agent Action BOM

 The Agent Action BOM is the first artifact a team can review.
-The action-control graph is the living structure behind that artifact.
+The action-control graph is the system structure behind that artifact.

 Agent Action BOM

-A buyer-readable snapshot of actor, owner, repo, workflow, credential, reachable action, target, approval rule, and evidence coverage.
+A shareable snapshot of actor, owner, task, repo, workflow, credential, reachable action, target, approval rule, and evidence coverage.

 Action-control graph

-The connected system view that shows how those paths relate, where authority enters, what changed, and which path to govern first.
+The connected system view that shows how those paths relate, where authority enters, what changed, and which gap to close first.

 What the graph should contain